 Accepted applicants will receive a user name and password and instructions for registering on Selfservice (www.masters.edu/selfservice).
 A TMC e-mail account will also be provided for all correspondence pertaining to registration and classes.
 On or before the course start date, all registered students will be sent course home page access.
 Streaming video lectures or podcasts are built into the course web pages so the student can access them at any time.
-If the student cannot use the streaming video because of system limitations, the video may be downloaded or the student may call the office to inquire if there are any DVDs available in that course for purchase.
+If the student cannot use the streaming video because of system limitations, a DVD set may be purchased.
 Once the course begins, students should plan to spend approximately twelve to fifteen hours per week completing the required scheduled activities, which may include viewing lectures, completing assignments, and participating in discussion forums and group projects.